min2ha/ukwa-site/content/target/40427/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# A Land Fit for Heroes: exhibition and engagement programme at the People's History Museum

 Project to explore how individuals and their organisations, including the trade union and co-operative movements and Labour Party, contributed to the war abroad and at home and illustrating the legacy of the war in the decades that followed.